-When creating a route in Maptitude, it often comes up that your stops are split among multiple routes and you wish to show this visually on a map.
 This article goes over how to create multiple routes, switch between them easily and show them both geographically on your map.
-You can also check out our vehicle routing add-in, which allows you to route multiple vehicles at the same time.
+You can also check out our deliveries and pickups routing tool, which allows you to route multiple vehicles at the same time.

 To follow along with this tip, you will need your data split into several selection sets, each set representing one route.
-See Working with Maptitude Selection Sets for help with getting these set up.You can also follow the steps in this article to use the clustering tool to set them up automatically.
+See Working with Maptitude Selection Sets for help with getting these set up.You can also follow the steps in the clustering tool tutorial article to use the clustering tool to set them up automatically.

 In this example we will be creating two routes from two selection sets called North and South on the layer My Data.